IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_ruleset_entrypoint_version.html.markdown

       Nested scheme of `action parameters`
       - `id` (Required, String) ID of the managed ruleset to be deployed.
+      - `ruleset` (Optional, String)  Skips the remaining rules in the current ruleset.
+      - `phases` (Optional, List) Skips the execution of one or more phases.
+Allowed values for phases are http_ratelimit, http_request_sbfm, http_request_firewall_managed.
+      - `products` (Optional, List) Skips specific security products.
+Allowed phases for products are zoneLockdown, uaBlock, bic, hot, securityLevel, rateLimit, waf.
       - `overrides` (Optional, List) Provides the parameters that are to be overridden.

         Nested scheme of `overrides`